 Bryce Canyon National Park is known for its main attraction.
 Explore the rim on foot or hike a short, easy trail.
 Consider taking a ranger program.

-During the hour and half-hour that the park museum plays, you can watch a 24-minute film.
+During the hour and a half hour that the park museum plays, you can watch a 24-minute film.
 Bookstore items available are publications, maps, and souvenirs.

 The process of planning and exploring Zion National Park can be challenging.
 It offers information about trails and campsites, as well as information on getting a backpacking permit.
 291 bird species live in Zion National Park.
 Camping is available in three places.